plone/plone.app.caching/README.txt

 These operation descriptions are a bit simplified as several of these operations also include tests to downgrade caching depending on various parameter settings, workflow state, and access priviledges.
-For more detail about the heuristics involved, it's best to review the operation code itself.
+For more detail, it's best to review the operation code itself.

 Caching operation helper functions